-The latest release includes data on 57,646 turbines covering 43 states plus Guam and Puerto Rico.
-The most recent turbines added to the USWTDB became operational as recently as the first quarter of 2018, with a few from the second quarter of 2018.
+The latest release includes data on 58,185 turbines covering 43 states (plus Guam and PR).
+The most recent turbines added to the USWTDB became operational as recently as the second quarter of 2018, with a few from the third quarter 2018.
 The oldest turbines in the data set were installed prior to 1990.
 USWTDB releases generally lag installations by one quarter to allow for merging of the various datasets, visual verification, and quality control.
 See more details on the release.

 Join the USWTDB mailing list to receive news about future updates and changes.

 Map services and data downloaded from the U.S. Wind Turbine Database are free and in the public domain.
 There are no restrictions; however, we request that the following acknowledgment statement be included in products and data derived from our map services when citing, copying, or reprinting: "Map services and data are available from U.S. Wind Turbine Database, provided by the U.S. Geological Survey, American Wind Energy Association, and Lawrence Berkeley National Laboratory via https://eerscmap.usgs.gov/uswtdb".

 The full citation for use in academic papers and otherwise where applicable is as follows: